cartoon-raccoon/oyster/docs/commands.md

 Planned: Process substitution (`<(command)`)

 ### Command Substitution
-Oyster supports backtick-style command substitution:
+Oyster supports backtick and POSIX-style command substitution:
 ```
-$ echo "hello the time now is `date`"
+$ echo "hello my name is $(echo sam) and the time now is `date`"
-hello the time now is Sun 08 Nov 2020 02:10:46 PM +08
+hello my name is sam and the time now is Sun 08 Nov 2020 02:10:46 PM +08
 ```

 If the substitution contains invalid syntax, the parser returns an error and the substitution is aborted.